gracelang/language/spec.md

 Modules may begin with one or more `import` _moduleName_ `as` _nickname_ statements.
-_moduleName_ is a [string literal](String Literals) that identifies the module to be imported in an implementation-dependent manner; for example, moduleName may be a file path.
+_moduleName_ is a [string literal](String Literals) that identifies the module to be imported in an implementation-dependent manner; for example, _moduleName_ may be a file path.
-_nickname_ is Grace identifier used to refer to the imported module object in the rest of the importing module.
+_nickname_ is the Grace identifier used to refer to the imported module object in the rest of the importing module.
 Because modules are just objects, public declarations at the top level of imported modules are accessed by requesting a method on the module's nickname.
+<_apb: Confidential declarations are not visible to the importing module, I thought._>

-Grace programs may be executed by choosing one module as an entry point to run in the operating system.
-Grace will the load and initialise all transitively imported modules in depth-first order, thus executing the "main" module _last_, after all its dependencies are loaded.
-Each individual module is loaded just once, the first time it is reached: importing the same _moduleName_ again results in the same module object.
+Grace programs are be executed asking the execution environment to run a particular module, which may bethough of as the "main" module.
+Grace will load and initialise all transitively imported modules in depth-first order, thus executing the "main" module _last_, after all its dependencies are loaded.
+Each importled module is loaded just once, the first time it is reached: importing the same _moduleName_ multiple times results in the same module object.

 Circular module dependencies are errors.